mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth-long.md

 #### Situation

 In 2021 as Disney+ subscriber numbers climbed and cable carriage fees dropped, we faced some new questions about our goals.
-Our Finance teams confirmed that our biggest lever for increasing AARPU (or LTV) would be increasing sales of the Disney Bundle with Hulu and ESPN+.
+Our Finance teams confirmed that our biggest lever for increasing MRR (or LTV) would be increasing sales of the Disney Bundle with Hulu and ESPN+.
 The Disney Bundle provided significantly higher user satisfaction and LTV:

 | Product | LTV |
 |---- | ----|